“I don’t like your main character. He’s kind of obnoxious.” my beta reader laughingly told me, after reading the first chapter of my novel.

 cottage magic and tree magic.
 They also enjoy the company of fey and woodland

 animals, and use local plants.
 Swamp Witch: Witches who live within the swamps, use swamp plants, and enjoy the company of swamp animals.

 Desert Witch: A witch who

-sand in their practice, collects desert rocks, and befriend desert animals such
+bones, sand in their practice, and collects desert rocks.
+They normally worship

 Types of Water Witches: